Bic: Razors

+Pens

+After purchasing the rights to a patent from László Bíró, the original developer of ballpoint pens, Bic launched its first product, the Bic Cristal pen, in 1950.
+Bic has made many attempts to build on its old success and make better ballpoints, but the Cristal remains the most successful.

+Environmental efforts

-The company introduced a new line of eco-friendly stationery products called Bic ReVolution in 2021.
-All are made of at least 50% recycled plastic.
-The paperboard used in all of the packaging is made of 100% recycled content.
+In 2021, Bic introduced an eco-friendly stationery product line called Bic ReVolution.
+Products sold under this line, including ball and stick pens, mechanical pencils, permanent markers and correction tape, were made using at least 50% recycled plastic, as well as the paperboard used in all of the packaging being made of 100% recycled material.
+In 2022, Bic joined One Percent for the Planet, an environmental organization in which its members contribute at least one percent of their annual revenue to protect the environment.
+As a part of joining, one percent of annual sales from BIC ReVolution goes towards supporting environmental nonprofits.

-In May 2021, Bic launched an ad campaign featuring Martha Stewart and Snoop Dogg.

-In January 2022, Bic acquired Inkbox, a semi-permanent tattoo brand.
+By 2025, Bic plans on having 100% of its packaging use reusable, recyclable or compostable material.
+Additionally, Bic's products will contain 50% non-virgin plastic by 2030.

 Ownership

 The Bich family owns about 46% of issued shares and controls 63% of its voting power.

 Sponsorship

 Bic sponsored a professional cycling team in the 1960s, led by Tour de France winners Jacques Anquetil and Luis Ocaña.
 The company began sponsoring the Tour again in 2011 as an "official supporter", which they have continued to do to the present day.

 Bic also sponsored the Alain Prost–led Prost Grand Prix team in Formula One from 1997 to 2000.

 Corporate identity

 Logo

 The corporate logo comprises two parts; a rhomboid with curved corners, left and right sides angled upward and containing the letters "BiC" with "i" the only one in lower case, and the Bic Boy to its left.
 The rhomboid, which debuted in 1950 to coincide with the launch of the Bic Cristal, was originally red with white letters.
 The font of the letters remains unchanged.
 The Bic Boy is described on the corporation's website as "a schoolboy, with a head in the shape of a ball, holding a pen behind his back."
 The ball is the tungsten carbide one that was the key feature in Bic's new ballpoint pens in 1960.
 The schoolboy was designed by Raymond Savignac who also developed the product's "Nouvelle Bille" (new ballpoint) advertising campaign, which was intended to attract the attention of children.
-When the Bic Boy was added to the left of the rhomboid one year later in 1961, both changed to the newly adopted official corporate color of orange (Pantone 1235C).
+When the Bic Boy was added to the left of the rhomboid one year later in 1961, both changed to the newly adopted official corporate colour of orange (Pantone 1235C).